Chart Color Schemes

 Infrastructure

-Bonnet Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Bonnet Bay has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No factors impact an area's performance more than local infrastructure changes, major projects, and planning initiatives.
-AreaSearch has identified zero such projects likely affecting this area.
-Key projects include 544-550 Box Road Jannali Mixed-Use Development, M6 Stage 2, Blaxland Riverside Estate, and Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, with the following list detailing those most relevant.
+No infrastructure projects have been identified by AreaSearch as likely to impact the area.
+Key projects include 544-550 Box Road Jannali Mixed-Use Development, M6 Stage 2, Blaxland Riverside Estate, and Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line.

 Professional plan users can use the search below to filter and access additional projects.